kwhite2/git/lessons.md

 ## Configuring Git on Your Computer

-Next, let's configure git so that it can identify who we are.
+Our first step in working with Git is letting the software know who we are so it can track our work and attribute our contributions.
 This information is useful because it connects identifying information with the changes you make in your repository.

-Type the following into your command line, replacing the "John Doe" and johndoe@example.com with your name and email (use quotations where you see them).
-This does not necessarily need to be the name and email you used to sign up for GitHub.
+Type the following _two commands_ into your command line, replacing the "John Doe" and "johndoe@example.com" with your name and email (use quotations where you see them).
+These do not necessarily need to be the name and email you used to sign up for GitHub.
 Remember, these are different spaces and different softwares.

 ```console
 $ git config --global user.name "John Doe"